Proxtx/redditDownloader/README.md

 3. Fill out the missing fields with the ones you got from the bot you created.

+4. Run npm i

-4. Run node .
+5. Run node .

-5. (Optional) if you want a GUI to look at your posts head to https://GitHub.com/Proxtx/redditDownloaderGUI
+6. (Optional) if you want a GUI to look at your posts head to https://GitHub.com/Proxtx/redditDownloaderGUI